wp-plugins/listly/readme.txt

 == Description ==

 Integrate numbered lists on Wordpress & beyond.
-Beyond commenting, Listly lets your audience actively contribute to your blog posts, while you retain control.
-Get more from your numbered list posts with Listly.
+Listly lets your audience actively contribute to your blog posts, while you retain control.
+It's more valuable than comments.

+**Get more from your numbered list posts with Listly.**

-Nobody questions if list posts work, we just question is there a better way.
-We think social lists wins.
-A collaborative list platform for lists will always outperform static HTML lists.
+Nobody questions if list posts work, we just believe there's a better way.
+We think social lists win.
+A collaborative list platform for lists will always outperform static HTML lists because your content can evolve over time and become distributed across the web.

 Benefits of Authoring / Moderating / Administering List Posts with/via Listly: